 - Is licensing required for my business area of expertise?

 Depending upon the type of services rendered, some businesses do require Maryland State issued licenses (i.e. construction, insurance brokerage, professional engineering, etc.).
 Please be sure to know the qualifications required for your business in order to ensure proper licensing is accompanied with your new or renewal application documents.
-Please click here to see the listing of servicebased businesses that MUST be licensed in Maryland and required for Baltimore City’s MBE/WBE program.
+Please click here https://onestop.md.gov/ to search the listing of professional and organizational licenses that MUST be obtained in Maryland and are required for Baltimore City’s MBE/WBE program.

 - I need to bid on a contract, but my certification has not been updated.
 Can I receive an extension or expedited processing for bidding purposes?

 MWBOO understands the importance of businesses being able to bid on new contracts.
-While we work diligently to process applications as efficiently as possible, our office always contends with some minor delays given the extensive review conducted on each application.
+While we work diligently to process applications as efficiently as possible, our office typically encounters some delays given the extensive review conducted on each application.
 Extensions for bidding purposes are discretionary and can only be approved by management.
-Therefore, a formal request such as this can be submitted to [email protected].
+Therefore, a formal request such as this can be submitted via the Online Question Submission Form.

 - My business headquarters is in Miami, Florida and we have an office located in Montgomery County, Maryland.
 Can we still be approved for MBE/WBE certification in Baltimore City?

-Unfortunately, foreign entities or out of state businesses must have a fully functioning business site with staffing in the geographical market areas shown below:
+Unfortunately, this business would be ineligible for certification.
+Foreign entities or out of state businesses must have an actual fully functioning operating business office or site with staffing in the geographical market areas shown below:

 • Baltimore City